Last updated on August 14th, 2023 at 05:20 pm

 7 AM – Leave home and hit NICE road if you stay near it.
 Exit at Tumkur road exit.
 Follow the road for ten kilometres and then take diversion onto Mangalore highway.
 If you are not near NICE road then take the Peenya toll road and exit to Bangalore – Mangalore highway.

 8 AM – Breakfast time at Shark Food Court after Solur which has soft and tasty Thatte Idlis (flat idlis) – the best in the game – and Masala Dosa or drive for another thirty minutes to reach Swati Delicacy which has excellent breakfast menu.
-Don’t forget to eat their tasty Masala Dosa and the best filter coffee you get anywhere.
+Don’t forget to eat their tasty Masala Dosa and the best filter coffee you get on the highway.

 8.45 AM – Depart for Turuvekere.
 A nice drive of one and a quarter hour (45 minutes from Swathi Delicacy) will bring you to Turuvekere.